shzshi/TestEnvironmentBooking/README.md

 #### Quick and Easy

-you can quickly stand up environment booking on your server with docker , please please follow the steps for the same
+you can quickly stand up environment booking with docker , please please follow the steps for the same

 - Git Clone the repo